 Because Konnikova was fortunate enough to be instructed by experienced players, and wealthy enough to invest a lot of time and money on learning, she was eventually able to deceive and bully other people well enough that she could take their money.

 Poker is consensual.
-Everyone entering a game know that the other players are attempting to take their money.
+Everyone entering a game knows that the other players are attempting to take their money.
 Some people must play with full understanding that they’ll lose – maybe they think the entry fee is a fair price for the enjoyment of the game.
 But most people, I’d assume, are hoping to win.
 And – because poker doesn’t produce anything, instead redistributing wealth from the many to the few – most don’t.

 Playing many games of poker would teach you skills that can be used to get ahead in the world.
 An appreciation for chance.
 An ability to negotiate.
 An ability to tamp down or hide your emotional responses to adversity or triumph.
 An ability to manipulate those around you.